miguel-angel-monjas/master-thesis/cluster-management.md

-# Creation of a Hadoop cluster
+# Setting up a Hadoop cluster
 This document is based on [the official Hadoop documentation](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) and [other resources found on the Internet](https://chawlasumit.wordpress.com/2015/03/09/install-a-multi-node-hadoop-cluster-on-ubuntu-14-04/).
 It is important to note that as new releases are available, some properties become deprecated and old tutorials are no longer valid (see the [list of deprecated properties](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/DeprecatedProperties.html)).

+The creation of a Hadoop cluster is an intermediate step in the deployment of a Spark cluster.
+The main reason to require a Hadoop cluster is the size of our datasets, for which a single instance is not enoug.

 ## Instance creation
 We create three instances in the OpenStack cloud: we’ll name them `hdfs-master`, `hdfs-slave-1` and `hdfs-slave-2`.
 The flavor used has the following features: